webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 `t1` is the used to *"mix"* between the top 2 pixels to produce an intermediate color. *mix* linearly interpolates between 2 values so when `t1` is 0 we get only the first color.
 When `t1` = 1 we get only the second color.
-Values between 0 and 1 produce proportional mix.
+Values between 0 and 1 produce a proportional mix.
 For example 0.3 would be would be 70% of the first color and 30% of second color.
 Similarly, a second intermediate color is computed for the bottom 2 pixels.
 Finally, `t2` is used to mix the two intermediate colors into a final color.